SzeMeng76/domobot/README.md

 /sp          # Spotify global pricing

 # User information lookup
-/when 123456789
+/when 123456789           # Query by user ID
-/when        # Reply to a user's message
+/when @username           # Query by username
-/id          # Get user/group IDs
+/when username            # Query by username (without @) /when                     # Reply to a user's message /id                       # Get user/group IDs
 /id                       # Reply to a message
 ```

 #### Whitelist-Only Commands